Tutorial: Configure Atlassian Cloud for automatic user provisioning

 Review the user attributes that are synchronized from Azure AD to Atlassian Cloud in the Attribute Mapping section.
-The attributes selected as Matching properties are used to match the user accounts in Atlassian Cloud for update operations.
+The email attribute will be used to match Atlassian Cloud accounts with your Azure AD accounts.
 Select the Save button to commit any changes.

 Under the Mappings section, select Synchronize Azure Active Directory Groups to Atlassian Cloud.

 Review the group attributes that are synchronized from Azure AD to Atlassian Cloud in the Attribute Mapping section.
-The attributes selected as Matching properties are used to match the groups in Atlassian Cloud for update operations.
+The display name attribute will be used to match Atlassian Cloud groups with your Azure AD groups.
 Select the Save button to commit any changes.

 To configure scoping filters, refer to the following instructions provided in the Scoping filter tutorial.